 When the Utes asked for firearms, they were refused outright.
 When Chico Velasquez asked instead for food, recognition of their ancestral territory, and protection from Arapaho raids, Governor Meriwether promised to provide all of that.
 But when the time came, the new Fort Massachusetts was built many miles away from Ute territory.
 Settlers were permitted and even encouraged to build homesteads along the Arkansas and in the San Luis Valley.
 And the promised food and medicine never came at all.

-All of those chiefs became sick with smallpox on their journey back to Ute lands, and they died.
+Following their last conference in the summer of 1854, all of those chiefs who met with Governor Meriwether became sick with smallpox on their journey back to their lands, and they died.
 Worse still, this spread the disease among their people and led to many more deaths.

 This was the last straw for many of the Utes.
-With most of the old peace-minded chiefs dead, new leaders rose to prominence.
+While it is extremely unlikely that Governor Meriwether purposefully infected the Ute leaders, many of their people suspected that the disease was spread to them intentionally.
+They were frightened and furious, and with most of the old peace-minded chiefs now dead, new leaders rose to prominence.

 “When things become so dire, when it came to such circumstances, it was necessary that a warrior emerged,” said Espinosa.
 “And that was Tierra Blanco.”

 The Utes were desperate and suffering.
 They had been promised much and given almost nothing, and now sickness and starvation were ravaging their people.
 Tierra Blanco and his followers lashed out against those who were inhabiting ancestral Ute territory.

 “Unfair treatment eventually culminated into hatred,” explained Charlene Garcia-Simms, the president of Genealogical Society of Hispanic America.
 “Multiple factors led to rising tensions.”